Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 What other people think about POCM

-What a delightful site.
-I've read recently some of the writings of Tacitus, the Roman historian, who was obviously a non-christian.
-He mentions Jesus of Nazareth and his crucifixion.
 What I find stunning is the huge number of early christians that would die at the hands of animals rather than deny an association with Jesus.
 Based on the innate need to survive and the fact that no one would die voluntarily for something they don't truly believe, I suspect that it might be a little presumptuous on our part to try to 'wash away' this Jesus guy by arranging a comparison between his group and pagans.
 I don't see history being written by priests either.
 Many of the early historians were not christians.
 I think Josephus was, but he wasn't even mentioned in the Western civ books I studied in college.

 Actually, I think there may be something to this Jesus thing.
 I'm gonna check it out cause all the people I've met who say they "believe in him", whatever that means, seem to have an inner peace that the rest don't have.
+I'll write again after I've learned more about it.

 You are free to copy and paste any words you find at POCM, as long as